sassquad/polymer-picker-6502/README.md

 * [b2 emulator](https://github.com/tom-seddon/b2)
 * [Visual Studio Code](https://github.com/microsoft/vscode) (using the [Beeb VSC extension](https://github.com/simondotm/beeb-vsc), which offers some BASIC syntax highlighting)
+* [basictool](https://github.com/ZornsLemma/basictool) - a tool I've used to compress the code to fit into memory.
+Recent versions are harder to read as a result.
+I'll try and put an uncompressed version into the repo in the future.
+The process involved is manual - automating this step, results in the code not working, so some further changes are required.

 VS Code's Tasks feature is employed to good effect here, by allowing a 'build' and 'test' task, the former runs the shell script `build.sh` which kicks beebasm, containing the following script: